Gravitoelectromagnetic coupled perturbations and quasinormal modes of a charged black hole with scalar hair: Quasinormal modes

-The effects of the magnetic charge $Q_\text{m}$ of the charged black hole with scalar hair and the electric charge $Q$ of the RN black hole on the fundamental QNMs are shown in Figs.~\ref{TSRN}-\ref{TSl7}.
-From Figs.~\ref{TSreals} and \ref{RNreals}, it can be seen that the real parts of the QNMs for both black holes increase with the magnetic charge $Q_\text{m}$ or the electric charge $Q$.
-The imaginary parts of the QNMs for the RN black hole increase first then decrease as the electric charge $Q$ increases, which can be seen from Fig.~\ref{RNims}.
+The effects of the magnetic charge $Q_\text{m}$ of the charged black hole with scalar hair and the electric charge $Q$ of the RN black hole on the fundamental QNMs are shown in Figs.~\ref{TSRN} and~\ref{TSims}.
+From Figs.~\ref{TSreals} and \ref{RNreals}, it can be seen that the real parts of the QNFs for both black holes increase with the magnetic charge $Q_\text{m}$ or the electric charge $Q$.
+The imaginary parts of the QNFs for the RN black hole first increase, then decrease as the electric charge $Q$ increases, which can be seen in Fig.~\ref{RNims}.
 However, the situation for the imaginary parts of the charged black hole with scalar hair is different, which can be seen in Fig. \ref{TSims}.
-When $2\leq l\leq 6$, an interesting phenomenon appears.
-The number of peaks of the QNMs' imaginary parts for the magnetic field $\psi_\text{m}$ (solid lines in Fig.~\ref{TSims}) exactly equals to the value of $l$.
-While the number of peaks of QNMs' imaginary parts for the gravitational field $\psi_\text{g}$ (dashed lines in Fig.~\ref{TSims}) is always less than that of the magnetic field $\psi_\text{m}$.
-This phenomenon does not appear in the RN black hole.
-When $l>6$, we do not find such particular phenomenon anymore.
-We can see from Fig.~\ref{TSl7} that, when $l=7$ and $l=8$, the imaginary parts for both the magnetic field $\psi_\text{m}$ and the gravitational field $\psi_\text{g}$ increase with the magnetic charge $Q_\text{m}$.
-When $l=9$ and $l=10$, the imaginary parts for the magnetic field $\psi_\text{m}$ decrease first then increase as the magnetic charge $Q_\text{m}$ increases, while the imaginary parts for the gravitational field $\psi_\text{g}$ increase with the magnetic charge $Q_\text{m}$.
+The imaginary part for the gravitational field $\psi_\text{g}$ of the charged black hole with scalar hair when $l=2$ (the black dashed line in Fig.~\ref{TSimss}) increases with the magnetic charge $Q_\text{m}$.
+The imaginary part for the gravitational field $\psi_\text{g}$ when $l>2$ and for the magnetic field $\psi_\text{m}$ when $l\geq2$ first increases, then decreases, and finally increases as the magnetic charge $Q_\text{m}$ increases.